Becoming a Fiscal Host

 Why become a Fiscal Host?

-By becoming a Fiscal Host, you can enable Projects to accept and disburse money in full transparency, without having to create their own legal entity and bank account.
-Projects can then pursue their activities, be accountable to funders, and automatically keep good records.
+By becoming a Fiscal Host, you can enable Communities to accept and disburse money in full transparency, without the Communities having to create their own legal entity and bank account.
+Communities can then pursue their activities, be accountable to funders, and automatically keep good records.

 What kinds of things are Fiscal Hosts used for?